 Quick Job guide for the Gulf countries:

-- Please look at the best hospitality job portals or create your free online resume to be exposed to global hospitality employers and for one-click job applications.
+- Please look at the best hospitality job portals to be exposed to global hospitality employers and for one-click job applications.

 - While it has already been mentioned in the 1st point, we would like to reiterate that Indeed, Naukrigulf and various other job portals mentioned in our job portal guide mentioned above would be enough to get you a decent opportunity.

-- You can directly apply to the career website of the topmost hotel chains.
+- You can directly apply to the career websites of the topmost hotel chains.
 Check the career websites of best hotel groups and apply directly online.

-This article will now discuss the process of employment visas followed by documents required for the same in the middle east countries.
+This article will now discuss the process of employment visas followed by the documents required for the same in Middle Eastern countries.

 Image Courtesy- It’sAbout Dubai